A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Women by Robert Ruark (1967) is his irreverent, enlightening and outrageous view of women in general and women in particular in his life.

-Books About Robert Ruark
+Books About Robert Ruark:

-Michael McIntosh (Editor)
+Michael McIntosh

 Robert Ruark's Africa

-Robert Ruark's Africa by Michael McIntosh (1991) spans the years from Ruark's first safari to a story published just two months before he died.
+Robert Ruark's Africa edited by Michael McIntosh (1991) is a collection of previously unpublished works by Ruark, spanning the years from Ruark's first safari to a story published just two months before he died.
+Illustrated with original etchings of Bruce Langton.

-Jim Casada (Editor)
+Jim Casada

 Terry Wieland